-- (i) The need for preferences or priorities regarding payments to the Government. - (ii) Limits on maturity or disposition of obligations or securities to be purchased.
+(i) The need for preferences or priorities regarding payments to the Government.

 3 Congress enticed the Enterprises to consent to a conservatorship by insulating their board members from any liability to shareholders or creditors for agreeing in good faith to the FHFA's appointment of a conservator.
 12 U.S.C. § 4617(a)(6).